 What Causes It?

 Measles is caused by a virus (paramyxovirus) that is spread through the air or by contact with infectious droplets from the nose, mouth, or throat.
-You can contract the disease by merely being in the same room as an infected person.
+You can contract the disease just by being in the same room as an infected person.
 Most people get measles because they were never immunized.
-Once someone has had measles, that person has immunity for life.
+Once someone has measles, they are immune for life.

 People with the following conditions or characteristics are at risk for developing measles: